-- 7.20.1 All formal reports from the Overview and Scrutiny Committees will be submitted to the Managing Director / Head of Paid Service for consideration by the Executive (if the proposals are consistent with the existing Budget and Policy Framework), or to the Council as appropriate (eg if the recommendation would require a departure from or a change to the Budget and Policy Framework). - 7.20.2 If an Overview and Scrutiny Committee cannot agree on one single final report to the Council or Executive as appropriate, one minority report may be prepared and submitted for consideration by the Council or Executive with the majority report.

-7.20.3 The Council or Executive shall consider the report of an Overview and Scrutiny Committee one month of it being submitted to the Managing Director / Head of Paid Service.
+- 7.20.1 All formal reports from the Overview and Scrutiny Committees will be submitted to the Chief Executive / for consideration by the Cabinet (if the proposals are consistent with the existing Budget and Policy Framework), or to the Council as appropriate (eg if the recommendation would require a departure from or a change to the Budget and Policy Framework). - 7.20.2 If an Overview and Scrutiny Committee cannot agree on one single final report to the Council or Cabinet as appropriate, one minority report may be prepared and submitted for consideration by the Council or Cabinet with the majority report. - 7.20.3 The Council or Cabinet shall consider the report of an Overview and Scrutiny Committee one month of it being submitted to the Chief Executive.

-7.21 Making sure that Overview and Scrutiny Reports are considered by the Executive
+7.21 Making sure that Overview and Scrutiny Reports are considered by the Cabinet

-Any recommendations made in respect of reports which have been considered by Overview and Scrutiny Committees will be brought back to Executive as soon as practicably possible.
-Where an item is not considered by the Executive within three months, the Executive will give an explanation of the reasons for the delay to the Chair of the relevant Overview and Scrutiny Committee as soon as practicable.
+Any recommendations made in respect of reports which have been considered by Overview and Scrutiny Committees will be brought back to Cabinet as soon as practicably possible.
+Where an item is not considered by the Cabinet within three months, the Cabinet will give an explanation of the reasons for the delay to the Chair of the relevant Overview and Scrutiny Committee as soon as practicable.